 The two most well-known ab exercises are crunches and sit ups.
 Even people who know nothing about working out have heard about these exercises.
 Sometimes they are mixed since movements are very similar.

 We are going to compare them here.
-You will learn their pros and cons, and what the correct forms are.
+You will learn their pros and cons, differences and what the correct forms are.

 Sit ups benefits

 The sit up is a somewhat compound exercise that works for multiple muscle groups at once.
 The main target is the rectus abdominis, which gives the six-pack look on a lean stomach.
 That is the primary muscle that pulls the weight of the upper body up during motion.

 But, other core muscles are activated as well, such as the oblique (side abs), hip flexors, and lower back muscles.
 These muscles stabilize the torso during motion (stabilizers) and help to execute the movement.

 Other muscles, such as the neck, legs, and chest, are activated, but the effect on them is neglectable.